Laying Bricks In Cold Weather

-Mortar freezing should not be allowed to freeze.
-Mortar that freezes is not as weather-resistant or as watertight as mortar that has not frozen.
-Significant reductions in compressive and bond strength may occur.
-Mortar with water content over 6-8% of total volume will experience disruptive expansive forces if frozen due to the increase in volume of water when it is converted to ice, and the bond between the brick or block and the mortar can be damaged or destroyed.
+Mortar should never freeze because it will not be weather-resistant or watertight.
+In addition, significant reductions in compressive and bond strength may occur.
+Mortar with water content over 6-8% of total volume will forcefully expand if frozen.
+Because water increases in volume when it freezes, the bond between the brick or block and the mortar can be damaged or destroyed.

-Experts recommend covering newly-laid brick or block with insulating blankets when temperatures are below 40°F, and using heated enclosures when the temperature is below approximately 25°F. Powerblanket® concrete curing blankets eliminate the need for heated enclosures and are the best option when it comes to insulating blankets.
+Powerblanket concrete curing blankets eliminate the need for heated enclosures and are the best option when it comes to curing.
 They maintain the proper curing temperature no matter what changes in weather occur, keeping the mortar bond strong and lasting.
-Instead of building enclosures, concrete curing blankets can be easily hung on newly-laid walls, eliminating the need for constructing enclosures or other temporary structures.
+Don’t waste time building enclosures.
+Concrete curing blankets easily hang on newly-laid walls and will quickly cure your mortar to a strong durable finish.

 Contact Powerblanket today to find the right winter masonry solutions for your needs at 855.524.2695 or [email protected]